Pritika23/cse284-litegwas/README.md

-# LiteGWAS – CSE284 Project
+# CSE284 Project

-LiteGWAS is a lightweight Python implementation of covariate-adjusted linear regression for Genome-Wide Association Studies (GWAS).
-This project implements GWAS from scratch and applies it to both simulated data and real 1000 Genomes data.
+This project implements a lightweight Python implementation of Genome-Wide Association Studies (GWAS) from scratch and applies it to both simulated data and real 1000 Genomes data.

 ---